ysndr/MSc-Thesis/chapter/background.md

 ## Text based Configuration

-Configuration languages such as XML[@xml], JSON[@json], or YAML[@yaml] are textual representations of structural data used to configure parameters of a system or application.
+Configuration languages such as XML[@w3cExtensibleMarkupLanguage2008], JSON[@charollaisECMA4042ndEdition2017], or YAML[@YAMLAinMarkup] are textual representations of structural data used to configure parameters of a system or application.
 The objective of such languages is to be machine readable, yet also intuitive enough for humans to write.

 ### Common Configuration Languages

 #### JSON

-According to the JSON specification [@json] the language was designed as a data-interchange format that is easy to read and write both for humans and machines.
+According to the JSON specification [@charollaisECMA4042ndEdition2017] the language was designed as a data-interchange format that is easy to read and write both for humans and machines.
 Since it is a subset of the JavaScript language, its use is particularly straight forward and wide spread in JavaScript based environments such as web applications.
 But due to its simplicity implementations are available and for all major languages,  motivating its use for configuration files.

 #### YAML

 YAML is another popular language, mainly used for configuration files.
-According to its goals [@yaml-goals] it should be human readable and independent of the programming language making use of it.
+According to its goals it should be human readable and independent of the programming language making use of it.
 It should be efficient to parse and easy to implement while being expressive and extensible.

 YAML also features a very flexible syntax which allows for many alternative ways to declare semantically equivalent data.